 Generally, a lightweight binocular equates to low quality as these are made up of low-quality material but that is not in the case of granite.

 The body frame is manufactured with magnesium, which is lighter than airplane-grade aluminum, but it is remarkably tough.

-This binocular is waterproof preventing water or moisture to damage the instrument.
-The moist air is replaced by purging nitrogen gas, which also prevents fungus to grow over the lens surface.
+This binocular is waterproof preventing water or moisture from damaging the instrument.
+The moist air is replaced by purging nitrogen gas, which also prevents fungus from growing over the lens surface.

 The presence of nitrogen eliminates the possibility of internal fogging or internal corrosion thus increasing the life of this instrument.

 The Reasonably conventional twist-up eye-cups are made up of metal coated with rubber providing 17 mm of eye relief with both 8X42 and 10X50 configuration, which is enough for people with or without glasses.

 The only thing we do not like about this binocular is that it takes two full turns to go from infinity to stay at focus and vice versa.

 The minimum focusing distance is 6.5ft (1.98m).